gcobb321/icloud3_v3_docs/docs/chapters/1_installing.md

   - Select *Update the Device* Action Command, then click **Submit**.

   - The *Update Device* screen is displayed.
-See

-    [here]: ../#/chapters/3_devices?id=add-and-update-an-icloud3-device

-    for more information on this screen.
+See [here](../#/chapters/3_devices?id=add-and-update-an-icloud3-device) for more information about this screen.

 You have completed all of the steps needed to configure iCloud3.

-Exit back to the *HA Devices & services* screen.
+To end the iCloud3 Configure Session and display the *HA Devices & services* screen.
 - Select **Menu**, then click **Submit** to display to the Configure and *Devices and Sensor*s menu.
 - Select **Exit**, then click **Submit** to end the *iCloud3 Configure Session*.